Advertiser Disclosure

 FDA Regulations And High-Risk Merchant Accounts

 The FDA still considers ingestible CBD products to be illegal because it has already approved the drug Epidiolex for use in treating certain forms of epilepsy.
-The FDA has not approved using CBD-based products for any other purpose, and research on the health benefits of CBD is still in its infancy.
+The FDA has not approved the use of CBD-based products for any other purpose, and research on the health benefits of CBD is still in its infancy.
 As a result, only a few high-risk specialists accept CBD businesses, and they may require an offshore merchant account.
 CBD merchants should expect high processing rates and additional restrictions beyond those typically required for a vanilla high-risk account.

 Recommendations For CBD Merchant Accounts